 Fitness tips for menopause: Why fitness counts

-Why bother with fitness during menopause?
+Why is fitness important during menopause?

 Exercise during and after menopause offers many benefits, including: